 - Follow the shared footpath/cycleway for 1km.
 Cross the Oroua River bridge.

 - Turn left at the next intersection.
-Cross the railway line then turn right (south) onto Campbell Road.
+Cross the railway line then turn right (south) onto the Campbell Road footpath/cycleway.

 - Where the main road crosses the railway line, hikers must also cross over and turn left onto the quieter Waughs Rd.